jakub1m/Book_recommendation/README.md

   - Response Body: {"recommendations": [{"title": "book_title", "authors": ["Author 1"], "description": "Book description", "cover_image": "image_url"}, ...]}

 ## Dataset
 The dataset used in this project contains information about books, including titles, authors, and numeric ratings.
-You can find the dataset in the CSV file format.
+You can find the dataset in the dataset.rar file.

 ## License